ZEDEDA Cloud is ZEDEDA's comprehensive and scalable cloud-native solution for orchestration and management in distributed edge computing.

-This solution brief illustrates an example of an enterprise's typical ZEDEDA solution for edge orchestration.
-Our example highlights a thought-leading company Grid-Connect Company that uses the ZEDEDA solution for managing 'edge devices' deployed in their wind turbines.
-Grid-Connect has multiple wind farms across the USA, and within each wind farm, they have hundreds of wind turbines.
-Their organization's most important business assets are these wind turbines that are highly distributed geographically, often in remote, rural locations.
-Having secure and reliable remote access and management over the wind turbines is crucial to their business.
+Grid-Connect uses the ZEDEDA solution for managing edge devices deployed on their wind turbines.
+They have many wind farms across the USA, and within each farm they have hundreds of turbines.
+Their organization's most important business assets are these wind turbines, which are highly distributed geographically, often in remote locations.
+Having a secure and reliable remote management solution is crucial to their business.

-Grid-Connect deployed the ZEDEDA edge orchestration solution to increase the security and reliability of managing their wind turbines.
-Using ZEDEDA, the IT department could repurpose their existing industrial PCs by installing them with the open-source EVE-OS.
-They also leveraged existing networks and IT infrastructure to easily onboard and manage the upgraded edge devices.
+Grid-Connect uses ZEDEDA to increase the security and reliability of their wind turbine management.
+Using ZEDEDA, their IT department can repurpose their existing industrial PCs by installing them with the open-source EVE-OS.
+They also leverage existing networks and IT infrastructure to easily onboard and manage their upgraded edge devices.

-Grid-Connect leverages both the web-based interface of ZEDEDA as well as the scripted automation afforded by ZEDEDA CLI.
-The ZEDEDA solution API further enables secure interfaces to 3rd party cloud applications specific to their business domain.
-The IT administrators create projects for logically grouping hundreds of edge nodes by geographical location.
+Grid-Connect uses both the web-based interface of ZEDEDA as well as the scripted automation afforded by ZEDEDA CLI.
+The ZEDEDA solution API further enables secure interfaces to third-party cloud applications specific to their business domain.
+IT administrators create projects for logically grouping hundreds of edge nodes by geographical location.
 They also add users and assign roles to distribute the workflow appropriately.
 For example, segmented user groups responsible for a particular wind farm (with multiple turbines) need access rights to their region's edge assets and infrastructure.

-The following schematic illustration shows how Grid-Connect uses the ZEDEDA solution to orchestrate all the edge nodes across their wind farms.
+The following illustration shows how Grid-Connect uses ZEDEDA to orchestrate all their edge nodes across their wind farms.

-Starting from the bottom, the swim lanes in the diagram shows:
+Starting from the bottom, the rows in the diagram show:

-- Business Assets: each wind turbine must be remotely managed
+- Business Assets: wind turbines that must be remotely managed.

-- Sensors: 100+ sensors are deployed on each turbine
+- Sensors: over one hundred sensors are deployed on each turbine.

 - Networks: Grid-Connect uses a few different connectivity methods, some local to the edge and others to connect to the cloud.

-- App instances: software applications dynamically deployed to edge nodes and managed via the ZEDEDA Cloud orchestration solution
+- App instances: software applications deployed to edge nodes and managed through ZEDEDA Cloud.

-- External Connections: the ZEDEDA solution also manages access to 3rd party cloud providers or other on-or-off-premise servers
+- External Connections: ZEDEDA Cloud also manages access to third-party cloud providers or other on-or-off-premise servers.

-- User Interfaces: web-based, scripted, and programmatic interfaces offer layered access depending on user roles
+- User Interfaces: web-based, scripted, and programmatic interfaces offer layered access depending on use cases and user roles.

-- Users: various roles assigned to users provide them with different privileges to control and manipulate the system
+- Users: various roles assigned to users provide them with different privileges to operate their ZEDEDA enterprise.

-Let's understand each part of the ZEDEDA solution in detail.
+The following sections address each of these aspects of the ZEDEDA solution in more detail.

 Every business has important business assets.
 For Grid-Connect, a wind turbine is the most important asset.
 It requires several IT infrastructure components including, hardware, and software to manage and maintain optimal energy output across all its turbines.